candisolarglobal/quarterly-customer-reporting/README.md

 # India Customer Report Dispatcher
-Python code for automating the process of sending quarterly reports to clients.
+Python code for automating the process of sending quarterly reports to the customers

  ---
 **Background**